Object Properties panel or property inspector, provides a set of behavior tools for the sound Objects.

 The Object is active when this box is checked.

 Deactivate on complete

 This action applies to triggered or input events.
 When this box is checked, the Object will switch off its active state once it finishes rendering all of its audio and will remain deactivated until triggered again.

 Tags - Tags play a role in filtering the Object properties.
 Tags let you categorize and group Objects outside of the hierarchy.
 Tags are searchable words and Object behaviors that are saved with the Objects.

-Preset Tags exist for the following Object properties and are searchable at the bottom of the Object list.
+Preset Tags exist for the following Object properties and are searchable at the bottom of the Scene Overview.

 |Active||Search for all active Objects.|

 |Inactive||Search for all inactive Objects.
 In this case, inactive Objects are those which do not have the “active” box checked, and therefore are not active.|

 Any Object with a defined motion path or path.
 If you have not explicitly added a motion point, there is no motion path.